informalsystems/hermes/guide/src/tx_channel.md

 # Channel Handshake

 The `tx raw` commands can be used to establish a channel for a given connection.
+Only `unordered` channels are currently supported.

 <center>